JasonJiangs/JasonJiangs.github.io/_pages/about.md

 Bachelor's degree in Computer Science from Wenzhou-Kean University.
 I did my master thesis advised by [Prof. Kimia Ghobadi](https://systems.jhu.edu/kimia/) at Johns Hopkins University on multi-agent simulation.
 I was fortunate to work with [Prof. Aloysius Wong's Group](https://csmt.wku.edu.cn/en/node/1777) at Wenzhou-Kean University during my undergraduate where I first stepped into the field of bioinformatics.
-After post-graduation, I worked as a lab specialist at [Prof. Chongzhi Zang's Lab](https://zanglab.github.io/index.htm) at the University of Virginia Medical School exploring epigenomics.
+After graduation, I worked as a lab specialist at [Prof. Chongzhi Zang's Lab](https://zanglab.github.io/index.htm) at the University of Virginia Medical School exploring epigenomics-related topics.

 In addition, I developed a deep learning model for RNA-ligand interaction prediction with [Prof. Yanjun Li](https://yanjun-li.com/index.html) at University of Florida and later participated in developing a single-cell foundation model in [Prof. Xiaojie Qiu's Lab](https://www.devo-evo.com/) at Stanford University.
+I am also working with [Xiao Lab](https://xiao.rice.edu/) at Rice University Chemistry for developing a robust platform for machine learning guided protein evolution.

 I mainly work on the intersection of machine learning and biology in a broad scope.
 I am interested in foundation models and LLMs for life sciences around the central dogma and how to use them to interpret and